mosaicnetworks/evm-lite/deploy/README.md

 It created an Ethereum key for each node using the derault password file, and a config.json file.
 The genesis file is used by evm-lite to initialize the state with some funded accounts.
 It also created a Babble key and peers.json file defining the Babble network.
-The config.toml file contains parameters for babble and evm-lite.
+The evml.toml file contains parameters for babble and evm-lite.

 XXX TODO _ Explain that the conf file is Read/Write.
 Mounted as volume in